This notice has been updated April 2019

 What personal information we collect and why?

-We use personal information to give you financial planning and advice services.
-We will assess your financial needs and recommend financial solutions to help meet your identified needs.
+We use personal information to give you financial planning, advice and other separate services.
+If you ask us to provide financial advice, we will assess your financial needs and recommend financial solutions to help meet your identified needs.
 If we are the appointed financial adviser on any of your plans we will act as your intermediary for those plans.
 We must have a lawful basis to collect and use personal information.
 This is explained below:

 Required by law: